ambanum/DormantTwitterAccountsDetector/README.md

 ```
 # Result

-As result, the script stores every users it considers being a dormant bot in a `twitterusers` collection.
+As result, the script stores every account matching the given conditions in a `twitterusers` collection.
-It also stores every users in a backup collection to allow changing features and rerun the detector locally without calling the Twitter API.
+It also stores every encountered account in a backup collection to allow changing features and rerun the detector locally without calling the Twitter API.